PerFosseide/Ban400-stock-optimisation/README.txt

 ABOUT

+app.R is the formerly runfile in the main branch

 This is the readme file for our project in BAN 400

 The project idea is to create a shiny app where a user can determine the optimal stock portofolio from a larger set of stocks.